Auto Theft Laws in Illinois

 Vehicular Invasion

 A person commits vehicular invasion by using force to unlawfully enter or reach into an occupied vehicle with intent to commit a theft or felony.
-This offense addresses "smash and grab" crimes where the car occupants are present.
-It also includes crimes where the "use of force" is against a person (rather than the vehicle)—for instance, a defendant who thrusts a knife at a passenger (aggravated battery) through an open car window commits vehicular invasion.
+This offense addresses "smash and grab" crimes where there are people in the car.
+It also includes crimes where the "use of force" is against a person (rather than the vehicle).
+For instance, a defendant who thrusts a knife at a passenger (aggravated battery) through an open car window commits vehicular invasion.
 Vehicular invasion is a Class 1 felony.
 (720 Ill.
 Comp.
-Stat. § 5/18-6 (2020).)
+Stat. § 5/18-6 (2025).)

 Vehicular Hijacking

-A person who, by force or threat of force, knowingly takes a vehicle from or in the immediate presence of a person commits vehicular hijacking—a Class 1 felony.
+Vehicular hijacking is when a person uses force (or the threat of force) to take a vehicle from another person.
+The victim doesn't have to be inside the vehicle for this law to apply--it's enough if they're in the "immediate presence" of their vehicle.
+Commonly called carjacking, this offense is a Class 1 felony.
 If any of the following circumstances were involved during the crime, the person commits aggravated vehicular hijacking and faces Class X felony penalties:

-• the offender was armed with a dangerous weapon or firearm
+• If the offender was armed with a dangerous weapon (other than a firearm) then the minimum sentence is 7 years.

-Illinois law provides the following penalties based on offense level.
-The sentencing ranges listed show the general penalty range.
+The sentencing ranges listed here show the general penalty range.
 If the crime involved aggravating factors or the offender has a criminal history, enhanced penalties could apply.
 For all theft offenses, a judge can order restitution (payments to the victim for losses associated with the crime), in addition to imprisonment and fines.

 Class A misdemeanor.
 The typical penalty for a Class A misdemeanor is up to one year in jail and up to a $2,500 fine for each offense.